mightyguava/ecsq/README.md

     Show details of a service

   tasks <cluster> <service>
-    List tasks belong to a service
+    List tasks belonging to a service

-  task <cluster> <task>
+  task <cluster> <task or service>
-    Describe the given task
+    Describe the given task.
+If a service name is provided instead, describes an arbitrary task for that service.

   container-env [<flags>] <cluster> <service>
     List environment variables for the task's container